godotengine/godot-docs/classes/class_rigidbody.rst

 | *Getter* | is_contact_monitor_enabled() |
 +----------+------------------------------+

-If ``true`` the RigidBody will emit signals when it collides with another RigidBody.
+If ``true``, the RigidBody will emit signals when it collides with another RigidBody.

 .. _class_RigidBody_contacts_reported: